RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 A deep swing high is the highest point that cases the swing low, and a deep swing low is the lowest point that causes a swing high.
 ## Depth of Market (DOM)
 A real time list/Window (display) that shows how many open, limit buy and limit sell orders there are at different prices in real time.
+## Divergence
+a techincal analysis concept used to identify potential trend reversals or shifts in momentum based on the relationship between price movements and the movements of technical indicators
 ## Deviation
 When prices goes below the support and then reverses, or the same happens with resistance.
 ## Downtrend